khx0/mpl-benchmarks/mpl_arrows/README.md

 # README mpl_arrows

+The current implementation of ax.arrow is not straight forward applicable to work as relative size non-orthogonally oriented arrows.
-I am not really happy with the current status of the mpl.arrow implementation.
-Looking at the scripts in this directory I illustrated why I prefer mpl's quiver over the arrow implementation.
+For these reasons I currently prefer mpl's quiver mpl_arrows over the arrow implementation.
+The scripts contained in this section demonstrate this behavior.